mitre/fhir-exercises/Exercise_4/docs/part-1.md

     |2020-08-02                          |2020-08-20|42574859-0c77-3889-9b2e-d5476bd0cbd6|adfbf7e0-8d90-ad8d-d9c1-1e7bf02f9ea2|444814009|Viral sinusitis (disorder)|

 In these examples, we see each condition or diagnosis has a CODE.
 Again, these examples use SNOMED CT codes, but other common terminologies include International Statistical Classification of Diseases and Related Health Problems (Tenth Revision) (ICD-10).
-We can see from the descriptions that some of these codes are clinical diagnoses, such as Hyperlipidemia, a history of Stroke, and Diabetic Retinopathy.
-However, some of these data points can also be Social Determinants of Health (SDoH) such as stress, limited social contact, and social isolation.
+We can see from the descriptions that some of these codes are clinical diagnoses, such as Acute bronchitis, and Acute myeloid leukemia disease.
+However, some of these data points can also be Social Determinants of Health (SDoH) such as stress, limited social contact, and social isolation, such as the `Risk activity involvement` code above.

 During an Encounter, the clinical staff may perform Procedures on patients, which are recorded with CODEs.
 Some of these procedures also document a REASONCODE.
 These examples use SNOMED CT codes, but other common terminologies to encode procedures include Current Procedural Terminology (CPT) and Healthcare Common Procedure Coding System (HCPCS).
 ??? example "Procedures Table"